-Due to this shortage, Finland has seen an influx in the nursing profession.
-This shortage, however, has not removed the requirements necessary for foreigners to work in Finland.
-Hence, there are requirements to be met and criteria to meet.
+Due to this shortage, Finland has seen an influx in nursing.
+However, this shortage has not removed the requirements necessary for foreigners to work in Finland.
+Hence, there are requirements and criteria to meet.

-This article addresses the statistics of demand, average pay, how American nurses can work in Finland and many other pieces of information.
+This article addresses the statistics of demand, average pay, how American nurses can work in Finland, and many other relevant pieces of information.

 Statistics of Demand for Nurses in Finland.